rust-lang/rust/src/doc/trpl/installing-rust.md

 ## Uninstalling

 If you decide you don't want Rust anymore, we'll be a bit sad, but that's okay.
 Not every programming language is great for everyone.
-We'll just run the uninstall script:
+We can run the uninstall script:

 ```bash
 $ sudo /usr/local/lib/rustlib/uninstall.sh
 ```

-If we used the Windows installer, we'll just re-run the `.msi` and it will give us an uninstall option.
+If we used the Windows installer, we can re-run the `.msi` and it will give us an uninstall option.

 ## That disclaimer we promised